TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-poqs-subscriptions.md

     articleId="azurestack-poqs-subscriptions"
 />

-# Manage subscriptions in Azure Stack
+# Manage Subscriptions in Azure Stack

-After you create an offer, users need a subscription to that offer before they can use it.
-There are two ways that users can get subscribed to an offer:
+After you create an offer of services, users need a subscription to that offer before they can use it.

-* As a cloud operator, you can create a subscription for a user from within the administrator portal.
-Subscriptions you create can be for both public and private offers.
-* As a tenant user, you can subscribe to a public offer when you use the user portal.

 ## **Recommended steps**

-1. To create a subscription as a cloud operator, see [Create a subscription as a cloud operator](https://docs.microsoft.com/azure/azure-stack/azure-stack-subscribe-plan-provision-vm#create-a-subscription-as-a-cloud-operator).
+1. [Create a subscription as a cloud operator](https://docs.microsoft.com/azure/azure-stack/azure-stack-subscribe-plan-provision-vm#create-a-subscription-as-a-cloud-operator) for a user from within the administrator portal
-2. To create a subscription as cloud user, see [Create a subscription as a user](https://docs.microsoft.com/azure/azure-stack/azure-stack-subscribe-plan-provision-vm#create-a-subscription-as-a-user).
+2. Or [create a subscription as a user](https://docs.microsoft.com/azure/azure-stack/azure-stack-subscribe-plan-provision-vm#create-a-subscription-as-a-user) to subscribe to a public offer

 ## **Recommended documents**